 Please refer to the NZSPG Criteria for International Productions for detailed information about the NZSPG scheme.

-Application forms for productions applying under the 1 July 2017 criteria are available below.
-Completed application forms or any queries about this process should be sent to email@example.com.
+If you are making a final application for a production whose principal photography commenced before 1 August 2015, the form is below.
+Completed application forms and any queries about this process should be sent to firstname.lastname@example.org.